Variational Quantum Algorithms: Applications

-This has motivated researchers to propose VQAs for the QLSP~\cite{bravo-prieto2019, Xiaosi, huang2019near}.
-A common feature in these algorithms is the assumption that $A = \sum_k c_k A_k$ is given as a linear combination of unitaries $A_k$ that can be efficiently implemented.
+This situation has motivated VQAs for the QLSP~\cite{bravo-prieto2019, Xiaosi, huang2019near}.
+A common feature in these algorithms is the assumption that $A = \sum_k c_k A_k$ is given as a linear combination of unitaries $A_k$ that can be efficiently implemented weighted by real coefficients $c_k$.
 One can then construct a Hamiltonian whose ground state is the solution to the QLSP and apply a variational approach to minimize the cost $C(\vec{\theta})=\langle \psi(\vec{\theta})|H_G|\psi(\vec{\psi})\rangle$.
 Refs.~\cite{Xiaosi,bravo-prieto2019,huang2019near} considered the Hamiltonian $H_G = A(\id - \dya{b})A\ad$ (which was also considered outside of the variational setting~\cite{subasi}).
-It is worth noting that the aforementioned cost can have gradients that vanish exponentially in $n$ (i.e., a so-called barren plateau in the cost landscape, see Section~\ref{sec:4}).
+The aforementioned cost can have gradients that vanish exponentially in the number of qubits $n$ (that is, a so-called barren plateau in the cost landscape).
 This problem can be mitigated by considering a local Hamiltonian with the same ground state~\cite{bravo-prieto2019} or by using a hybrid ansatz strategy~\cite{huang2019near} where $\ket{\psi(\vec{\theta})} = \sum_i \alpha_i \ket{\psi_i(\vec{\theta}_1)}$ with $\alpha_i$ being variational parameters.
-Numerical heuristics for random (sparse) linear systems showed efficient scaling in $N$, $\kappa$, and $\epsilon$~\cite{bravo-prieto2019}.
-In particular, the heuristic logarithmic scaling in $N$ suggests that VQAs could potentially give an exponential speedup, analogous to HHL, for the QLSP.
+A study~\cite{bravo-prieto2019} was conducted with $n=10, \ldots, 30$ qubits for Ising-inspired linear systems and with $n=2,\ldots, 7$ qubit random (sparse) linear systems.
+The study showed that the time to solution scales logarithmically in $N$ (and also efficiently in condition number and solution precision) for these problems.
+Provided that larger systems display similar behavior, the observed heuristic scaling suggests that VQAs could potentially give an exponential speedup, analogous to HHL, for the QLSP.